mah0x211/lua-postgres/doc/connection.md

 **Parameters**

-- `msec:number`: the maximum time to wait for the flush to occur, in milliseconds.
+- `sec:number`: the maximum time to wait for the flush to occur in seconds.

 **Returns**